Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: Introduction

 This paper is organized as follows.

-\begin{itemize} \item In section \ref{sec2}, we present our new formula to perturbatively calculate self-dual metrics using marked tree diagrams, and provide a proof.
-This is our first main result. \item In section \ref{sec3}, we study linear SD and ASD perturbations to our self-dual metrics using our tree formula.
-We then show how the tree formula can be used to explicitly calculate how a certain ``recursion operator'' $\mR$, familiar from the study of integrability in SDG, acts on these linear perturbations.
-This will come in handy at multiple points when it comes time to prove the NSVW formula. \item In section \ref{sec4}, we briefly review the relationship between tree-level scattering amplitudes and on-shell actions. \item In section \ref{sec5} we provide the proof of the NSVW formula using our marked tree formula for the Plebański scalar.
-This is our second main result. \item In section \ref{sec6} we discuss our results. \item In appendix \ref{appA}, we give a second way to build up self-dual metrics using binary tree graphs instead of the marked tree graphs from section \ref{sec2}.
+\begin{itemize} \item In section \ref{sec2}, we present and prove the tree formula to perturbatively calculate self-dual metrics using marked tree diagrams. \item In section \ref{sec3}, we study linear SD and ASD perturbations to self-dual metrics using our tree formula.
+We then show how the tree formula can be used to explicitly calculate the action of a certain ``recursion operator’’ $\mR$, familiar to the study of integrability in SDG, on these linear perturbations.
+This will come in handy at multiple points when it comes time to prove the NSVW formula. \item In section \ref{sec4}, we briefly review the relationship between tree-level scattering amplitudes and on-shell actions. \item In section \ref{sec5} we provide the proof of the NSVW formula using the marked tree formula for the Plebański scalar. \item In section \ref{sec6} we discuss our results. \item In appendix \ref{appA}, we give a second way to build up self-dual metrics using binary tree graphs instead of the marked tree graphs from section \ref{sec2}.
 This binary tree expansion provides a recursive way to compute the self-dual metric containing $N+1$ positive helicity gravitons if one already has an expression for the metric containing $N$ positive helicity gravitons.
 We give a diagrammatic proof that this binary tree expansion is equivalent to our earlier marked tree expansion. \item In appendix \ref{appB} we provide the first principles derivations of many key equations of SDG used in this paper that are spread throughout the literature.
 This will hopefully be useful to readers new to the subject, and will culminate in the proofs of Plebański's first and second heavenly equations. \item In appendix \ref{appD} we provide an analogous proof of the Parke-Taylor formula for the Yang Mills MHV amplitude. \end{itemize}

-It should be noted that the graphical formulae we will present in this paper involving the second scalar seem to have no clear interpretation yet at the level of twistor space.
-There is a high probability that something new could be learned if such a connection was made.
+In the language of Berends-Giele currents, we note that our calculation of the perturbiner expansion for Plebański's second scalar is essentially equivalent to the computation of the tree-level all-plus graviton current with one off-shell leg \cite{Bern:1998sv,Krasnov:2013wsa,Krasnov:2016emc}.